algorithmiaio/dev-center/_pages/platform/customizing-api-keys.md

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/api_keys/new-api-key.png" alt="API keys dialog" class="screenshot img-sm">

-**Note:** If you want to create an API key which allows you to interact with algorithms via the CLI tool, check out [algorithm management]({{site.baseurl}}/algorithm-development/algorithm-management).

 ## Access options

 Each API key can be customized to enable or restrict access depending on your needs.